-What: Most paper can be recycled, specifically newspaper, magazines, paper bags, residential mixed paper, telephone books, magazines, catalogs, fliers, telephone books and directories, office paper, school paper, opened mail and similar paper can all be recycled in the PAPER compartment of the Silver Bullet.
+What: Most paper can be recycled, specifically newspaper, magazines, paper bags, residential mixed paper, telephone books, magazines, catalogs, fliers, telephone books and directories, office paper, school paper, opened mail and similar paper can all be recycled.

 How: Keep paper clean and dry.
 Remove any product samples and plastic cards from mail and deposit loose or in brown paper bags.

 Exclude: No carbon paper, photographs, paper contaminated with food or tissue paper.

 What: Cereal boxes, cracker boxes and egg cartons can all be recycled in the PAPERBOARD compartment of the Silver Bullet.

 How: Discard paper, foil and plastic liners.
 Discard metal spouts and cutting strips as on salt and plastic wrap boxes, using caution to prevent injury.
 All boxes should be kept clean and dry and should be flat before inserting in the compartment.
 Deposit loose or in brown paper bags.

 Exclude: No waxed paper or waxed cardboard boxes such as vegetables and meats are shipped in, no foil, plastic liners or plastic coated paper.